akrontab/contorta/contorta.md

 ### Winn Schwartau

 DEF CON 30 - Winn Schwartau - My First Hack Was in 1958: <https://www.youtube.com/watch?v=kibTTcIRXHg>

+Bob Marley and the Wailers stadium show.
+Used a fire extinguster on a transformer to cool it.

 ## Notable Hacks